-The bid is led by Forth Ports, with Babcock, Edinburgh Airport, Falkirk Council, Fife Council, INEOS, Scarborough Muir Group and The City of Edinburgh Council all playing an integral part in the bid development and the delivery of the planned Forth Green Freeport programmes.
+The Forth Green Freeport partners include Babcock, CalaChem, Edinburgh Airport, Falkirk Council, Fife Council, Forth Ports, INEOS, Royal Navy, Scarborough Muir Group and The City of Edinburgh Council, who all play an integral part in the development and the delivery of the planned Forth Green Freeport programmes.

 Green freeports are areas of operational and development land linked to a port where normal tax and customs rules are varied to promote growth and trade.